Q. What is CBD (Cannabidiol)?

 Q. Will I fail a drug test?

 While we will not make such promises, we have not seen any cases where our topical products resulted in a failed drug test.
 We have used the over-the-counter THC tests on patients who only used a topical and they tested negative.
 Cannabinoids are lipid soluble so you wouldn't expect it to enter the bloodstream transdermally.
+Our Tinctures on the other hand are ingested and may cause you to fail a drug test.

 Q. Will I get “high” using your products?